amd/HPCTrainingDock/README.md

 3. For Docker, you can issue Docker commands without `sudo`.

 ### 2.1.1 Building the Four Images of the Container
-The container is set up to use Ubuntu 22.04 as OS, and will build four different images called `rocm`, `comm`,  `tools` and `extras`.
+The container is set up to pull an OS Docker image depending on the values of the `--distro` and `--distro-versions` input flags.
+On top of this OS image, it will build four different images called `rocm`, `comm`,  `tools` and `extras`.
-Here is a flowchart of the container installation process
+Here is a flowchart of the container installation process:
 <p>
 <img src="figures/container_flowchart.png" \>
 </p>

-This documentation considers version 6.1.0 of ROCm as an example.
+This documentation considers version 6.2.1 of ROCm as an example.
 The ROCm version can be specified at build time as an input flag.
+The latest version at the time of this README's last update is 6.2.2.

-**NOTE**: With the release of ROCm [6.2](https://github.com/ROCm/ROCm/releases), `Omnitrace` and `Omniperf` are included in the ROCm stack.
-In the container installation, if `--rocm-versions` includes 6.2, the Omnitrace and Omniperf versions installed are:
+**NOTE**: With the release of ROCm [6.2.0](https://github.com/ROCm/ROCm/releases), the AMD tools `Omnitrace` and `Omniperf` are packaged with the ROCm stack.
+In the container installation, if `--rocm-versions` includes 6.2.0 or higher, the Omnitrace and Omniperf versions installed are:

-1. The built-in versions included in the ROCm 6.2 software stack.
-These can be used by loading: `module load omnitrace/6.2.0`, `module load omniperf/6.2.0`.
+1. The built-in versions included in the ROCm 6.2+ software stack.
+These can be used by loading: `module load omnitrace/<rocm_version>`, `module load omniperf/<rocm_version>`.

 2. The latest versions from AMD Research that would be used for ROCm releases < 6.2.
 These can be used by loading: `module load omnitrace/1.11.3`, `module load omniperf/2.0.0`.